- About Us

 Event Date(s):Thursday, November 6, 2014 - 6:30pm

-On Thursday, November 6, 2014, the NAACP Legal Defense and Educational Fund, Inc. (LDF) will host its 28th annual National Equal Justice Award Dinner (NEJAD) at the Hilton Midtown Hotel, 1335 Avenue of the Americas at 53rd Street.
-This year's dinner will culminate a year-long series of events commemorating the 60th anniversary of Brown v.
+On Thursday, November 6, 2014, the NAACP Legal Defense and Educational Fund, Inc. (LDF) hosted its 28th annual National Equal Justice Award Dinner (NEJAD) at the Hilton Midtown Hotel, 1335 Avenue of the Americas at 53rd Street.
+This year's dinner culminated a year-long series of events commemorating the 60th anniversary of Brown v.
 Board of Education.
-Our festivities will begin with a reception at 6:30 pm, followed by dinner and our program at 7:30 pm.
+See event highlights, our honorees, video, photo gallery, and press coverage below.

 Debra Lee, Chairman and Chief Executive Officer, BET Networks will receive a National Equal Justice Award